wilkofm/capstone-project/README.md

 Here are a few styling features I’d like to implement:

+- Tailwind CSS to style the page
+- Clean layout
-- Interesting Font
+- A Logo
-- Icons (icons for pages like homepage, watchlist, dark mode switch)
+- Icons
+- Dedicated Font
+- A nav-bar to house the filter options
-- Resizing card/images so everything is uniform, clean layout
+- Resizing card/images so everything is uniform

 # How To Implement This Project Yourself

+- Import the files within this GitHub project into your development environment
+- Install relevant packages to run this project (sequelize, mysql)
+- Update the .env with your database details